iltommi/qdb-documentation/source/api/time_series.rst

 Columns
 ^^^^^^^

-Time series support an arbitrary number of columns, represented by an unique name.
+Each time series supports an arbitrary number of columns, represented by an unique name.

-A database may have an arbitrary number of time series, provided there is enough storage and each time series can be looked-up by its name or by one of its tags (see :doc:`queries`).
+A database may have as many time series as the storage allows.
+Each time series can be looked-up by its name or by one of its tags (see :doc:`queries`).

-For each column, the following types of data are currently supported:
+For each column, the following data types are currently supported:

  - Double precision (64-bit) floating point numbers
  - Binary large objects (blob) of any size